- Fee assured

 Dr Davies has 25 years of NHS experience, of which 16 has been as a Consultant Psychiatrist in Swansea.
 He set up a Liaison Psychiatry service at Morriston Hospital.
 He has taught many medical students and doctors and was an Honorary Senior Lecturer at Swansea Medical School.
 Dr Davies now practises wholly in the independent sector, seeing private patient referrals and undertaking reports for solicitors.

 Private appointments are available in Swansea and elsewhere in South Wales.
 The times and venues below are intended as a guide.
 Dr Davies's secretary will be pleased to advise on current availability.
-A referral from a GP is required.
+A referral from a GP is preferred.
 Dr Davies regrets that he does not provide urgent appointments, out of hours service or crisis interventions.

 Areas of interest